pbl0/rr-scripts/guide/README.md

 - You need to refresh whenever you disable/enable scripts
 - Contact script author

-> **Reminder:** Most scripts will only work with the english language setting.
+> **Important:** Most of my scripts will only work with the english language setting.

 ### Updating a script

-scripts will get updated whenever it's author pushes an update in their repository.
+Scripts will get updated whenever it's author pushes an update in their repository.
 ViolentMonkey defaults to checking updates once a day but you can also manually check for updates.
 > If you do not want to receive any updates just delete the `@downloadURL` line in the script headers.

 ### Further information